Opanka ST, Sowutuom, Accra - Ghana

 Arcing

 Damaged insulation and loose terminal joints create conditions for electrical arcing.
-Arcing produces intense, localised heat and generates sparks capable of igniting surrounding materials.
+Arcing is the discharge of electrical current across a gap between conductors or between a conductor and surrounding material.
+It produces intense, localised heat and generates sparks capable of igniting nearby combustible materials.

 Fire Ignition